 I am currently located in Belgium, which has a relatively small game development community (focused more on games for portable phones and social networking sites).
 Besides my efforts to expand my experience locally (like this), I've recently been travelling abroad to places that play a larger role in the game industry.
 One such excursion led me to both attend and volunteer at this year's Eurogamer Expo in London.
 It was a marvellous experience and a definite recommendation for anyone trying to break into the business, whichever aspect thereof is one's focus.

-There’s a great deal of articles floating around which deal with the gap between story and gameplay and the efforts made to bridge it.
-Having assimilated quite a few of them, I’d like to see if I can't synthesise a common denominator to build on.
 The main point of contention which returns pretty much everywhere is the diametrical opposition of what story and gameplay want to do.
 The authors of this article mention that “a game writer looks for brief moments -- cutscene or otherwise -- when she can take control of the game so that she can create throughlines, pacing, conflicts, character development, plot twists and thematic meaning, while a game designer looks for ways to give control -- not to the writer, but to the player”.
 Henry Jenkins confirms that opposition in this publication, which opens with a selection of quotes illustrating the different approaches to games: “Ludologists want to see the focus shift onto the mechanics of game play, while the Narratologists are interested in studying games alongside other storytelling media”.

 Some new information regarding the third entry in the Deus Ex series has recently surfaced.
 Eschewing the standard tradition of naming sequels, the game is now called Deus Ex: Human Revolution.
 I don't have to tell you how much I love the first game, so my interest is more than piqued.
 With regards to Deus Ex: Invisible War, many fans of the original would like to pretend that it doesn't exist.
 The Deus Ex: HR developers jokingly do the same, as mentioned in this article: "Going back to the original was very, very important.
 We all started playing [Deus Ex] thoroughly, and then somebody voluntarily played the second one, just to make sure".